-The university was never anything more than a piece of paper.
+The ‘university’ never amounted to anything more than a piece of paper.
 But it was enough for Bradbury to start churning out diplomas.
 He printed circulars advertising the college and developed a brisk business selling diplomas.

 Bradbury wanted Hardwicke to send him a paper addressing a medical condition, such as “Treatment of Bright’s Disease.”
 And he suggested he meet with Hardwicke to administer an exam.
 The reason, he said, was so Hardwicke and he could swear under oath, if needed, that Hardwicke had sat for an exam to receive his diploma.

 Hardwicke promptly forwarded the diploma to the medical society, which began investigating.
-They soon uncovered how Bradbury was operating.
-Mail for the college was delivered to Boston at Cornhill Street.
-It arrived there in a building that housed a waiting room for streetcar passengers.
-A lawyer would collect the mail for Bradbury and forward it to him in Nashua, N.H. where he maintained a medical practice.
+They soon uncovered how Bradbury operated.
+Mail for the college went to a Cornhill Street address in Boston.
+It arrived in a building that housed a waiting room for streetcar passengers.
+A lawyer collected the mail for Bradbury and forwarded it to him in Nashua, N.H., where he maintained a medical practice.

 His first marriage to wife Anna ended in divorce in 1907 when he developed an unusually powerful influence over one of his patients, a young girl named Fleda White.
-Fleda’s father did his best to keep the doctor, who was now in his late 30s, away from his daughter.
+Fleda’s father did his best to keep the doctor, now in his late 30s, away from his daughter.

 A third trip down the aisle ended acrimoniously, as well.
 Shortly after his second divorce came through, the doctor married a young woman named Martha.
-The marriage got off to a bad start when Henry was arrested while the couple were honeymooning in Toronto.
-Things went down hill from there, with Henry returning to his abusive ways.
+The marriage got off to a bad start when police arrested Henry while the couple honeymooned in Toronto.
+Things went downhill from there, with Henry returning to his abusive ways.

-He admitted to his second wife that he had been convicted of assaulting one of his former wives.
-But, she revealed to the court during sensational divorce hearings, she never did find out why he was arrested in Toronto, where he used the false name Marcus Eastman.
+He admitted to his third wife that he had been convicted of assaulting one of his former wives.
+But, she revealed to the court during sensational divorce hearings, she never did find out why he was arrested in Toronto.
+That’s because he used the false name Marcus Eastman.